-Some worthwhile qualities designer Jerry Kuyper tries to achieve when creating identity standards.
+Some worthwhile qualities that designer Jerry Kuyper tries to achieve when creating identity standards.

 Focus on why it is important and what the company is trying to achieve, not just how to do it.